MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_25/09_52_00/appunti.md

 Very detailed, precise, realistic description of the objects

-Absurd and funny because the reader is amused because of the distortion of familiar object
+Absurd and funny because the reader is amused because of the distortion of familiar objects

+Different perspectives, typical of the traveller

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcwNzcyOTA2MywtMjE1MjM1MjQ5LDEzNT
-MyNzk3NTRdfQ==
+eyJoaXN0b3J5IjpbNzUyOTg1Mjg2LC0yMTUyMzUyNDksMTM1Mz
+I3OTc1NF19
 -->